chmorris37/BaseballDatabase/README.md

 Screenshot in Wiki of the reverse engineered diagram <br>
 A .sql file uploaded to the code section that I used to design and modify my schema

+### Task 2: How I imported the Data into my Database
+In Wiki section, I document my approach to importing the data